 Welcome.

-Posted in Uncategorized on January 15, 2010 by dthomas96
+Posted in Uncategorized on January 15, 2010 by dt242

-I’ve been looking forward to your classes (3rd and 4th periods) for some time now.
+I’ve been looking forward to your classes for some time now.
 A lot of people ask me if AP Psychology is hard.
 I usually answer that “it is not hard it’s just a lot and fast.”
 Because the state adjusted our school calendar and will not let us begin school until August 25th we lost a few weeks of class time.
 The AP Exam is still in mid May so we have to work quickly through the material.

 We will be creating vocabulary lists throughout the year as well.
 In the past I have had students create 400+ notecards for review.
 It is effective, but someone suggested making those throughout the year and that makes sense to me.
 So, you might want to go pick up several packs of notecards.
 I don’t think I can get away with looting that many notecards out of the teacher work room:)